elehcimd/awsflow/README.md

 [...]
 ```

-Once the ready is ready, it prints some handy commands, URLs and statistics:
+Once the cluster is ready, it prints some handy commands, URLs and statistics:

 ```
 [...]